Patcast/news_app/README.md

 # Insight App

 Insight is an Android native app that allows users to stay up-to-date with the latest news and articles in various categories.
 The app uses Firebase Firestore as a database and implements the Model-View-Controller (MVC) architecture.
 The articles are retrieved from the internet using Google's APIs, and a Chat GPT API is used to generate summaries for the articles.
+** To find the source code that handles the back end.
+Review the other respository that wwas submitted please.

 ## Features